jadhavdhairyasheel/java-logics/README.md

-In this there are simple java codes logic's.Developed by me .
+In this there are  java codes .
+Developed by me .